asduser/angularjs-recipes/README.md

 <li> Don't use the static jQuery element handling. </li>
 </ul>

 But there are cases where the use of additional files to ensure correct operation of the module is necessary.
-Anyway, try to make "utils" service universal.
+Anyway, try make "utils" service universal.

 ## 11. Libraries.